by Jim Forest

 We could spend the day looking at countless similar photos.
 Nonviolent action is not only changing history but changing us.

-Unlikely people often play key roles.
+Unlikely people often play key roles in history.
 Thomas Merton, who became one of the most articulate advocates of nonviolence, had become a monk in December 1941 just as many others, his brother John Paul among them, were putting on military uniforms.
 Merton, who in his early days of monastic life thought he was saying goodbye to the world and all its madnesses, came to see his life as a monk as an ongoing act of implicit nonviolent protest.

 T35 – Merton walking the woods